English – polski – Português

 We are NOT medical doctors.
 You are responsible for your own health, and we take ZERO responsibility if you don’t do your research properly before self-medicating.
 We try to provide accurate information on this page, but we cannot guarantee it.
 You should seek proper medical advice.
 Self-medication is a last resort (e.g. gatekeeping doctors, or long waiting times to receive hormones from your doctor).

 If you’re a child in the UK, you should at least self-medicate on puberty blockers if possible, ideally full cross-hormones.
 Ask your parents to take you to see GenderGP, a private gender clinic, which is listed on our list of private trans clinics - they have been known to provide full HRT to children in the past.
 Their waiting times are low (NHS’s waiting times are literally years, and you will go through your natal puberty if you’re left waiting for NHS treatment only).

 Otherwise, and especially if you’re an adult, we recommend private treatment if you can afford it, instead of self-medicating.
 Your waiting times will be considerably reduced.
 You should also get yourself immediately on the waiting list to see someone at a gender clinic, on the NHS, if your country has publicly funded healthcare.
 Note that in some states in USA, medicaid covers trans care; check if it’s available for this purpose, to you, in your state, if you can’t get decent health insurance.

-NOTE: this page only contains HRT info for people assigned male at birth.
-We currently lack information for trans men, and we would appreciate help adding this information to the page.
+NOTE: this page only contains information about estradiol-based HRT.
+We currently lack information for trans men and non-binary people, and we would appreciate help adding this information to the page.